Blue Flame Natural Gas Rocket Car

-“Pathetic, since Breedlove’s Spirit of America is in the Chicago Museum of Science and Industry and The Blue Flame’s roots were in Chicago, and it was built in Milwaukee,” laments Dick Keller.
+“Pathetic, since Breedlove’s Spirit of America is in the Chicago Museum of Science and Industry and The Blue Flame’s roots were in Chicago, and it was built in Milwaukee,” lamented Dick Keller.

 Today, natural gas supplies nearly one-fourth of U.S. energy, according to the AGA.
 Most natural gas demand comes from electricity generators – because it is the cleanest-burning fossil fuel.

-The historical society’s volunteer contributing senior researcher and editor, Col. Kris Wells, a retired USAF filmmaker, interviewed Dick Keller in 2013.
-Kris produced a 26-minute video from the Blue Flame creator’s original 16-mm color film.
+The historical society’s volunteer contributing senior researcher and editor, Col. Kristin L. Wells, a retired USAF filmmaker, interviewed Dick Keller in 2013.
+Wells produced a 26-minute video from the Blue Flame creator’s original 16-mm color film.

 Henry Ford’s 1904 Land Speed Record

 The land speed record came to the United States in 1904 when Henry Ford wanted to prove to the world that his cars were built better than anyone else’s,” notes one speed-record historian in Australia.